Intuit (NASDAQ:INTU) Updates FY 2022 Earnings Guidance

-The firm also recently declared a quarterly dividend, which was paid on Monday, April 18th.
-Shareholders of record on Monday, April 11th were paid a $0.68 dividend.
-The ex-dividend date of this dividend was Friday, April 8th.
-This represents a $2.72 annualized dividend and a dividend yield of 0.76%.
-Intuit’s dividend payout ratio (DPR) is 34.69%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, July 18th.
+Stockholders of record on Monday, July 11th will be given a dividend of $0.68 per share.
+This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.65%.
+The ex-dividend date is Friday, July 8th.
+Intuit’s dividend payout ratio is presently 30.84%.

-In related news, EVP Laura A. Fennell sold 59,286 shares of the business’s stock in a transaction on Wednesday, March 2nd.
-The shares were sold at an average price of $475.03, for a total transaction of $28,162,628.58.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, EVP James Alexander Chriss sold 368 shares of the business’s stock in a transaction on Monday, February 28th.
-The stock was sold at an average price of $478.84, for a total transaction of $176,213.12.
+In other Intuit news, EVP James Alexander Chriss sold 984 shares of Intuit stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $386.29, for a total transaction of $380,109.36.
+Following the sale, the executive vice president now directly owns 343 shares of the company’s stock, valued at $132,497.47.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Laura A. Fennell sold 59,286 shares of the company’s stock in a transaction that occurred on Wednesday, March 2nd.
+The shares were sold at an average price of $475.03, for a total value of $28,162,628.58.
 The disclosure for this sale can be found here.
-Insiders own 3.27% of the company’s stock.
+3.27% of the stock is owned by company insiders.

-Several hedge funds have recently modified their holdings of INTU.
-EverSource Wealth Advisors LLC acquired a new position in shares of Intuit during the fourth quarter worth $54,000.
-Carolinas Wealth Consulting LLC lifted its position in Intuit by 24.0% in the first quarter.
-Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock valued at $107,000 after acquiring an additional 43 shares during the last quarter.
-KB Financial Partners LLC lifted its position in Intuit by 37.6% in the first quarter.
-KB Financial Partners LLC now owns 315 shares of the software maker’s stock valued at $151,000 after acquiring an additional 86 shares during the last quarter.
-Belpointe Asset Management LLC purchased a new stake in Intuit in the fourth quarter valued at $153,000.
-Finally, Marshall Wace LLP purchased a new stake in Intuit in the fourth quarter valued at $169,000.
-Hedge funds and other institutional investors own 83.42% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+EverSource Wealth Advisors LLC bought a new position in shares of Intuit in the fourth quarter valued at approximately $54,000.
+Carolinas Wealth Consulting LLC increased its holdings in Intuit by 24.0% during the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 222 shares of the software maker’s stock valued at $107,000 after purchasing an additional 43 shares in the last quarter.
+KB Financial Partners LLC raised its position in Intuit by 37.6% in the 1st quarter.
+KB Financial Partners LLC now owns 315 shares of the software maker’s stock valued at $151,000 after purchasing an additional 86 shares during the last quarter.
+Belpointe Asset Management LLC acquired a new position in Intuit in the fourth quarter worth $153,000.
+Finally, Marshall Wace LLP bought a new stake in shares of Intuit during the fourth quarter worth $169,000.
+Institutional investors own 83.42% of the company’s stock.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.